meskill/mystic-light-browser-cinema/README.md

 ### Browser extension

-1. Install `MysticLight Browser Cinema` extension from [github releases page](https://github.com/meskill/mystic-light-browser-cinema/releases)
+1. Install `Mystic Light Browser Cinema` extension from [github releases page](https://github.com/meskill/mystic-light-browser-cinema/releases)
 2. Navigate to `chrome://extensions` and click "Details" on the newly installed extension.
 3. Scroll down and make sure the "Allow access to file URLs" is enabled.